muratk5n/thirdwave/en/README.md

 ---

 Am fine personally with individual, even positive rights.
-Just saying not everyone cld be on the same boat, on the same schedule.
+Not for war.
 If a new non-military org was to be founded for democracies, I'd argue it should have only carrot, no stick.

 ---